Vagahbond/advent-of-code/README.md

 Let's try the polyglot way : one day, one language !

+Could not be done without [learn X in Y minutes](https://learnxinyminutes.com/) !

 This year, the challenge is to do a maximum of different languages.
-TODO: 4 yet to find
+TODO: 2 yet to find

 - Day 1 : C
 - Day 2 : Nix